magomimmo/modern-cljs/doc/tutorial-11.md

 border red;

-2. A soon as the password input field loses the focus, check its syntactical correctness by matching its length against the mininum accepted length; if the validation does not pass, make some evidence of the error to the user.
+2. A soon as the password input field loses the focus, check its syntactical correctness by matching its value against one of the several [password regex validator+]; if the validation does not pass, make some evidence of the error to the user.

 Although a nice looking implementation of the above specifications are left to you, let's show at least a very rude sample from wich to start from.

-> NOTE 5: Take a look to [this post][23] for a contemporary approach to password
+> NOTE 5: Take a look at the end of [this post][23] for a HTML5
-> validation.
+> compliant approach to password validation.

 Open the `login.cljs` source file and start by adding two [dynamic vars][17] to be used for the `email` and `password` fields